9.7 Finite bow width

 It is probably useful to start with a reminder of what we expect the Schelleng diagram to show, and what the different colours signify in these plots.
 All three plots show a central region of red pixels, connoting Helmholtz motion.
 Below the red pixels is a band of orange colour, connoting “double-slipping motion”, often described by players as “surface sound”.
 Below these orange pixels are some yellow ones, indicating a region where long-lasting steady stick-slip motion seems not to be possible at all — the string motion simply dies away.

+But in other cases, things are more clear.
+The left-hand stack in Fig. 10 shows an abrupt transition between the 4th and 5th waveforms (counting from the bottom).
+Interestingly, this transition is not mirrored very convincingly by the simulations in the middle stack of that figure — but it is mirrored in the middle stack of Fig. 9, where a transition to a very similar-looking higher type occurs.
 The conclusion from these plots is that the measurement shows a pattern of white pixels that is qualitatively similar to the single-point simulations.
-The precise position of the vertical columns is different in the two cases, but Figs. 9 and 10 suggest that the same repertoire of higher types is seen in both cases.
+The precise position of the vertical columns is different in the two cases, but Figs. 9 and 10 suggest that much the same repertoire of higher types is seen in both cases.
 With such a rich array of possible string motions, it is perhaps not surprising that there are detailed differences between measurement and simulation in terms of which regime occurs where.

-The finite-width simulation (Fig. 7) shows far fewer white pixels, and thus a Schelleng diagram which is more orderly and closer to Schelleng’s original prediction.
-Somehow, the finite width is having an effect that tends to suppress higher types, which all involve large oscillations at the same frequency as the Schelleng ripples.
+The finite-width simulation (Fig. 7) shows fewer white pixels, and thus a Helmholtz region in the Schelleng diagram which is more orderly and closer to Schelleng’s original prediction.
+Somehow, the finite width is having some kind of filtering effect that tends to suppress higher types, which all involve large oscillations at the same frequency as the Schelleng ripples.
+The effect can be seen in more detail by comparing the central and right-hand stacks in Figs. 9 and 10.
 Probably, players would welcome this difference.
 They are less likely to stray into unwanted S-motion or other higher types.
 Perhaps this is one reason for the use of a conventional bow, although there are many other reasons, some of them to be explored in the subsequent discussion.

 There is another interesting thing to be learned from these simulations of the Schelleng diagram.
 Back in section 9.2, we saw a discussion of the effect whereby hysteresis in the friction behaviour during a cycle of Helmholtz motion can lead to pitch flattening of the note, especially when the bow force is high.
 The argument presented there was firmly based on the friction-curve model and a single bowing point, so it is interesting to explore whether the flattening effect is still predicted by a simulation model using the thermal friction model, and with a bow of finite width.